sudo-bmitch/presentations/oci-1.1-lightning/presentation.md

 - Allows an interrupted blob push to be resumed
 - Needed to push large blobs on flaky networks

+Note:

+- Lets you recover from a network failure.

 ------

 ## Warning Header

 - Registries can return a header on requests that client tooling should show
 - Deprecation notices, security alerts, any non-fatal notification

+Note:

+- T 4:00
+- This would have been useful for advertising the deprecation of the kubernetes registry.

 ------